notTrivial/Comprehensive-GWAS/README.md

 - Created by Gabrielle Dagasso & Dr. Lingling Jin
 - Version 0.4

+# INFORMATION
+This pipeline runs through:
+- Structure
+- Evanno Method to determine best K Value
+- GAPIT with GLM & MLM
+- TASSEL with GLM & MLM
+- GLMNET with LASSO method

+This pipeline enables the user to determine the correct population structure K-Value with the use of Structure & Evanno Method then uses both GAPIT & TASSEL to find significant SNP's.
+All SNP's are adjusted using the FDR p-value adjustment procedure, and results are merged from the GAPIT/TASSEL results and outputted to the results folder.

+For structure you must input the max value of K you wish to test for, and for each K structure repeats 10 times so as to have better results when using the Evanno method.

 # INSTALLATION & SETUP

 Download the pipeline folder available here, the folder contains subfolders for which the pipeline takes in and outputs results.